Liberty Tree: Other protests

 This Tree stood in the Town, & was consecrated for an Idol for the Mob to Worship; it was properly the Tree ordeal, where those, whom the Rioters pitched upon as State delinquents, were carried to for Trial, or brought to as the Test of political Orthodoxy.

-During the Liberty Riot of 1768, to protest the seizure of John Hancock's ship by the Royal Navy, townspeople dragged a customs commissioner's boat out of the harbor all the way to the Liberty Tree, where it was condemned at a mock trial and burned on Boston Common.
+Townspeople dragged a customs commissioner's boat out of the harbor all the way to the Liberty Tree during the Liberty Riot of 1768, protesting the seizure of John Hancock's ship by Boston customs officials.
+The commissioner's boat was condemned at a mock trial and burned on Boston Common.
 Two years later, a funeral procession for the victims of the Boston Massacre passed by the tree.
 It was also the site of protests against the Tea Act.
 In 1774, a customs official and staunch loyalist named John Malcolm was stripped to the waist, tarred and feathered, and forced to announce his resignation under the tree.
 The following year, Thomas Paine published an ode to the Liberty Tree in The Pennsylvania Gazette.